vit0rr/portfolio/data/blog/job-with-1-article.md

 **Learn in public** is also part of personal SEO.
 Post your questions and answers on Twitter by marking people who can RT your question, creating a win-win relationship.
 Same thing with communities, look in Discord for example.

-### 1 article, 1 work
+### One article, one work

-After the article was published, exactly 1 day passed and I received a proposal in the email to work with the stack.
+After the article was published, exactly one day passed and I received a proposal in the email to work with the stack.
 The article served as a way to show what I know, what I want to know and can know, and this made a job interview possible.
 My result was quick as I had a bit of luck, your personal SEO and documentation can take a while to reap the rewards, patience is a virtue.

 I went to the interview, passed and now I'm working out some things - I still haven't accepted the proposal.

 ### Conclusion

-Crie seu SEO pessoal, para que você chegue até as pessoas.
-Documente suas atividades, experiências e pratique Learn in Public.
+Create your personal SEO so you can reach people.
+Document your activities, experiences and practice Learn in Public.